-The study enables the Bankers to understand the importance of effective Business Development and also improving Quality of Business in Banks in the area of Risk Management.
-This study further attempts to assist the Risk Managers and the Regulators in ensuring a vibrant, sound and stress-free Banking environment which further helps in enhancing the country's economy.

-e) Scope of the Study
+The main objective of the study is to examine to what extent does the risk management has its implications on business and growth on the Banks operating in India.
+More specifically, the study aimed at achieving the following objectives: 1.
+To understand the impact ??f Ho2 : There is no significant difference in the perception 43 of the operating personnel with regard to the impact of Basel Frameworks in the area of Quality of Business.
+44 d) Significance of the Study 4 45 improving Quality of Business in Banks in the area of Risk Management.
+This study further attempts to assist 47 the Risk Managers and the Regulators in ensuring a vibrant, sound and stress-free Banking environment which 48 further helps in enhancing the country's economy.
+49 e) Scope of the Study 5 50